jkbarrerab/projects/citation_metrics/README.md

 * `first_author`: last and first name of first author (string)
 * `first_aff`: affiliation of the first author of the article (string)
 * `citation_count`: accumuative number of citations (int)

+> **Note**
+> If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.